Enter your zip to

 $1,800 - $4,430

-The average cost range to convert a bathtub into a shower is $1,800 to $4,430, which includes the cost of both materials and labor.
-You will pay for a contractor to demolish and dispose of the old bathtub, install the new shower enclosure and glass door, add any new fixtures, and adjust plumbing as needed.
-The cost can go up or down depending on factors such as your customizations, the size of the shower, local contractor labor rates, and more.
+The average cost range for a tub to shower conversion is $1,800 to $4,430, which includes the cost of both materials and labor.
+This includes a contractor to remove the old bathtub, install the new shower, add any new fixtures, and adjust plumbing.
+The cost varies depending on labor rates in your area and the materials you choose.

 Compare the best bathroom contractors in your area.